bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Python-Study-Guide-for-a-JavaScript.md

 > 1. The for keyword
 > 2. A variable name
-> 3. The 'in’ keyword
+> 3. The 'in' keyword
 > 4. An iterable of some kid
 > 5. A colon
 > 6. On the next line, an indented block of code called the for clause.